 - Once it is the width of a big finger then slice into 2cm pieces.

 - With a knife press down and drag quite firmly across the wooden board.
 It will curl up on itself then you turn it inside out over your finger.
+I use a deep frying thermometer to turn them out as I have long nails!

-- This takes practice so don't be disheartened if you don't get it first try!
+- This takes practice so don't be disheartened if you don't get it first try.
 They will never look perfect either, it's a rustic hand rolled shape remember that!

 Emilie Pullar says